Alopex6414/Cerasus/README.md

      * #### *`DirectSprite` is mainly used for particle swarm rendering ❄, such as snowflake deciduous particles rendering 🍂.It can perform particle rendering of simple 2D graphics, such as creation, matrix transformation, and rendering.*
      * #### *`DirectSurface` class is used for simple screen rendering, screen capture, and high efficiency, which can be used to create video players.*
      * #### *`DirectTexture` class is mainly used to draw texture graphics.
 Texture images can be loaded from file or memory for 3D graphics or 2D graphics vertex index rendering, which is more powerful than the DirectSurface class.*
+     * #### *`DirectThreadSafe` class is used for resource security between threads.
+With CriticalSection, it mainly protects resources within the class and prevents resource competition.*
     &nbsp;
   * ### CerasusClass
     &nbsp;